Vanderbull/ForbiddenLands/README.md

 # FORBIDDEN LANDS
 ## Coding rules
 All locall developed code should be pushed and commited into the "development" branch and not the main, the main branch is only for merging development commits.
-Updates of readme will for now be commited direcly to the main branch just for testing.

 ## Shops & Traders

-- Shop or trader types ( Food, Smithy, Herbalist, General )
 - Tiers 1,2,3
 - Shops can have random items from lower tiers
 - Random generated at first but keeps its inventory persistant.
-- Each shop have a primary tier and a secondary tier.
+- Each shop have a primary tier and a secondary tier. ( maybe )

 ## Character generation idea